Breast cancer is the most commonly diagnosed cancer among women. There are four main classifications of breast cancer.

 What Happens After a Breast Cancer Diagnosis?

-After you are diagnosed with breast cancer, you will hear some more terms.
+After you are diagnosed with breast cancer, you will hear numerous medical terms.
 “Estrogen positive” and “progesterone positive” means that your cancer type is hormone sensitive and that these hormones stimulate the growth of your cancer.
 “Her-2-neu (her-two-new) positive” means that your cancer has another cell receptor that when stimulated, contributes to the growth of the cancer.
+You may also hear the terms “triple positive” or “triple negative”, referring to the presence or absence of sensitivity to estrogen, progesterone, or Her-2.

 The choice of medical treatment will depend on the size of the tumour, whether it lies in situ or has invaded surrounding tissue, whether it has spread to lymph nodes, and whether the tissue is hormone sensitive.
 The options are usually a combination of surgery, radiation, and chemotherapy.
 Below are some terms you may hear: